Who doesn’t love that feeling of sending out a delicious invoice for work well done? Those dollar signs are your best friends!

 Next on our list is the option to charge customers who pay late after the credit terms have been abused.
 It's only fair that your small business is compensated if you extend trade credit for non-payment.

 If the customer has 30 days to pay, and the invoice isn't paid within this time, then charge your customer a late fee.
 There may be laws governing how much your late fees can be, so it's wise to check your local rules before approaching customers.

 You can combine all the previously mentioned terms.
 For example, offer net 10 credit terms with an early payment discount and late charges that apply after the due date has passed.
 Of course, your customer might not like your credit terms and could go elsewhere.
 So it's better to find nicer ways of getting paid promptly for your service.

 Perhaps the unwillingness from new clients to accept these terms is a sign of what to expect, and you can be saving yourself the trouble.

 Remember: Payment Terms are Variable

-This is something few people talk about so it’s worth stating.
+This is something few people talk about, so it’s worth stating.
 You don’t have to give the same payment agreement to all of your customers, and you certainly don't have to extend net terms or any form of credit.
 There's no rule or law dictating this, so act according to your experience with a client.